 Have you ever wondered what it takes to be incredibly smart?
-Or what people who are smart do to get there?
+Or what intelligent people do to get there?

-The interesting fact of the matter is that there is no single underlying value that can characterize someone as intelligent or not intelligent and your intelligence should be characterized by YOU and nothing else.
+The interesting fact of the matter is that no single underlying value can characterize someone as intelligent or not intelligent and your intelligence should be described by YOU and nothing else.

 We often try to label people with high IQs as smart, but the problem with this is that while they might be able to take a test well or they might be able to ace the IQ test this doesn’t define whole intelligence at all.

 They often have no emotional intelligence and don't understand people on a fundamental level.
-Which are and should be major characteristics of intelligence and the ability to think critically.
+Which are and should be significant characteristics of intelligence and the ability to think critically.

 So what’s makes someone smart and how do you become smart in a world where everyone wants to tell you how to be smart?

-Too many people are worried about building up their weaknesses to somehow build smarts in a realm they’re not good at.
+Too many people are worried about building up their weaknesses to somehow build smarts where they don't shine.
 Thereby always chasing that rainbow they'll never achieve because it's not them.